 After we fly into St. Petersburg, we’ll check in to the 19th-century five-star Belmond Grand Hotel Europe.
 We’ll then spend five days touring the renowned sights of this historic city and its surroundings, from the Hermitage and the Nevsky Prospekt to the Grand Palace and gardens of Peterhof, followed by private meetings with distinguished historians, cultural leaders, curators and professors.
 After taking a high-speed train to Moscow, we’ll travel to the city of Sergiyev Posad and the Trinity Lava of St. Sergius, a UNESCO World Heritage site, a destination that brings medieval Russia to life with its stimulating mixture of the country’s most celebrated architecture, iconic paintings, and unique cultural activities.

 In Moscow, we’ll stay at the historic Metropol Hotel.
 Built in 1907, this architectural jewel is located next to Red Square, the Kremlin Towers, and the Bolshoi Theater.
 We’ll take a private escorted tour of the Kremlin, and meet with Pavel Palazhchenko (Mikhail Gorbachev’s longtime interpreter and colleague) as well as independent media and cultural leaders.
 We’ll also visit the emotionally powerful Gulag Museum, the Jewish Museum and Tolerance Center, Gorky Park, and the famed Novodevichy Cemetary.

-This all-inclusive trip costs $7,335/$8,755 per person (double/single occupancy) and includes five nights at the five-star Belmond Grand Hotel Europe in St. Petersburg, five nights at the Moscow Marriott Grand Hotel, all transportation within Russia, all tours, seminars, lectures, a welcome cocktail party, most of your meals, and numerous other curated events and activities.
+This all-inclusive trip costs $7,690 per person double occupancy ($1,670 single supplement) and includes five nights at the five-star Belmond Grand Hotel Europe in St. Petersburg, five nights at the Moscow Metropol Hotel, all transportation within Russia, all tours, seminars, lectures, a welcome cocktail party, most of your meals, and numerous other curated events and activities.

 - Join an exclusive pre-trip conference call discussion covering the contemporary Russian political landscape with Nation editor and publisher Katrina vanden Heuvel and Princeton and NYU Professor Emeritus and Nation contributing editor Stephen F. Cohen